Board of Directors

 Aleem Mahammad

+Br.
 Aleem has a longstanding connection to Al-Amal School.
 Two of his children are alumni, and his younger two are current students.
-He brings a strong understanding of the school’s mission, values, and community, along with a strategic, student-focused, and leadership-driven perspective.
+He knows the school as a parent and brings a strong understanding of its mission, values, and the trust families place in the Al-Amal community.

 -